cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   // UTC also has several other methods, such as setUTCDate(),setUTCMonth(), setUTCFullYear, etc.
   ```

-  To get a language sensitive representation of a given date, you can use the `toLocaleString()` method.
-First argument is a string which specifies the language and the country (some countries speak multiple languages and have multiple standards), and second argument is an options object.
-The first argument is composed of two parts divided by a dash, first half being the ISO-639 language code, the second half being the ISO-3166 country code.
+  To get a language-sensitive representation of a given date, you can use the `toLocaleString()` method.
+The first argument is a string that specifies the language and the country (some countries speak multiple languages and have multiple standards), and the second argument is an options object.
+The first argument is composed of two parts divided by a dash, the first half being the ISO-639 language code, the second half being the ISO-3166 country code.
 You can check [this website](https://docs.oracle.com/cd/E13214_01/wli/docs92/xref/xqisocodes.html) for available codes.

   ```javascript
   const event = new Date(Date.UTC(2018, 8, 23, 14, 30, 30))